-So, it is clear to say that every pair is a \dos in $D[u, d_u] \cup D[\bar{u}, d_u]$ because $D[v_j, d_{v_j}]$ and $D[\bar{v_j},d_{v_j}]$ gives the sets of undominated weight-profit pair of Dominating Sets for all $j= 1$ to $d_u$.
+So, it is clear to say that every pair is a \dos in $D[u, d_u] \cup D[\bar{u}, d_u]$ because $D[v_j, d_{v_j}]$ and $D[\bar{v_j}, d_{v_j}]$ gives the sets of undominated weight-profit pairs of Dominating Sets for all $j $ from $1$ to $d_u$.
 Thus, by considering the hypothesis TRUE in (root -1)$^{th}$ level, we proved by induction that it is also TRUE for the root node. \\